vippsas/vipps-epayment-api/how-it-works/vipps-epayment-api-how-it-works-in-store.md

 <!-- START_METADATA
 ---
 title: How it works in the store
+sidebar_label: How ePayment works in the store
 sidebar_position: 20
 ---
 END_METADATA -->

-# How it works in the store
+# How ePayment works in the store

 <!-- START_COMMENT -->